 People most at risk for acidity and GERD include those with excess weight, hiatal hernia, pregnancy, tobacco exposure, sedentary lifestyles, certain medications, and gastrointestinal or connective tissue disorders.

-The following criteria are used to diagnose acid reflux disease or heartburn.
+The following methods are used to diagnose acid reflux disease (heartburn).

-Heartburn medications work by either reducing the production of stomach acid or neutralising it.
-These drugs are generally classified into three main categories based on their mechanism of action.
+Heartburn medications work by either reducing stomach acid production or neutralising it.
+These medicines are generally classified into three main categories based on their mechanism of action.

-Antacids provide quick relief by neutralising stomach acid and come in tablet or syrup form (Azer et al., 2024).
+Antacids provide quick relief by neutralising stomach acid and are available as tablets or syrups (Azer et al., 2024).
 Common examples include:

-Note: Limit use of antacids to less than 2 weeks, separate dosing from other medications by more than 2 hours to prevent drug interactions.
+Note: Limit use of antacids to less than 2 weeks; separate dosing from other medications by more than 2 hours to prevent medication interactions.

 Note: While home remedies may provide symptomatic relief, they should not replace medical treatment for persistent or severe symptoms.
 Consult your doctor before using home remedies, especially if you have underlying medical conditions.